materialscloud-org/CCGenome/README.md

 ### Input data

-The data has been already converted to a sql db, for use in the calculation methods.
+MUch of the data has been already converted to a sql db, for use in the calculation methods.
+For visualising individual structures you need to have a zipped "structures.tar.gz" containing all the structures at the same level as the docker-compose.
+This is availible on the MaterialsCloud S3.

 ### Plots